aaronpowell/aaronpowell.github.io/src/content/posts/2023-01-16-building-a-smart-home---part-7-motorised-gate.md

 The only problem is that now I need it to reach yet another location, and it's already running a bit thin in reaching the full length of our house.

 But it turns out that it's actually a lot simpler than that.
-Part of the gate controller is the [Hamal](https://www.bft-automation.com/en_AU/product/hamal/) control board and it has some interesting ports on the board, a 24v DC +/-, as well as headers for external controllers to do things like start the motor.
-This sounds like a better option, it's direct input to the motor, so we can send a signal directly into the motor, rather than relying on an eternal signal blast.
+Part of the gate controller is the [Hamal](https://www.bft-automation.com/en_AU/product/hamal/) control board and it has some interesting headers on the board, a 24v DC +/-, as well as headers for external controllers to do things like start the motor.
+This sounds like a better option, it's direct input to the motor, so we can send a signal directly, rather than relying on an external signal blast.

 ## Wiring up the Controller

 I've still got some Shelly 1 devices left over from the lighting install, and this is the ideal device to use as it can run on 240v AC _or_ 24v DC, and the motor exposes positive and negative headers for 24v DC (as well as 240v AC, but you don't want to play with 240v AC!).

-Using some spare wires I connected the L and N terminals to the 24v DC headers (50 and 51 on the Hamal) and the Shelly is ready to power on, next we need to wire up the IO of the Shelly to the headers 61 and 60 respectively.
+After unplugging the motor I grabbed spare wires to connect the L and N terminals to the 24v DC headers and the Shelly is ready to power on, next we need to wire up the IO of the Shelly to the headers 61 and 60 respectively.

 ![Shelly all wired in](/images/2023-01-16-building-a-smart-home---part-7-motorised-gate/01.jpg)